 Here are the three Adobe iOS apps I use for photo editing RAW DSLR image on the iPad/iPhone.

 The workflow is simple.
 I copy the DSLR images I want to work on into a specified collection in Adobe Lightroom.
 I then wait for the images to sync to Adobe Creative Cloud.
-When I feel that the images have been copies, I launch the Adobe Lightroom Mobile app on my iPad.
+When I feel that the images have been copied, I launch the Adobe Lightroom Mobile app on my iPad.
 I wait for the images to sync down to the iPad from Creative Cloud and then start working on minor edits and adjustments.
 If I need to do a bit more advanced editing — remove objects, work with layers etc. — I push the image to Adobe Fix or Adobe Mix.
 Adobe Fix/Mix pulls over the image with all current Lightroom edits.
 When I have finished my edit, the changes are synced back to Adobe Creative Cloud and available in Adobe Lightroom on my iMac.

-Using these apps to edit the images in Adobe Lightroom requires a subscription to Adobe Creative Cloud and good amount of storage on an iPad or iPhone.
+Using these apps to edit the images in Adobe Lightroom requires a subscription to Adobe Creative Cloud and a good amount of storage on an iPad or iPhone.
 On a 64GB iPhone, this isn’t a problem, but I have already exhausted the storage on my 32GB iPad.
 Before I start editing images on my iPad, I spend some time, removing unnecessary synced folders and images from Adobe Lightroom Mobile.

 I can use the share sheet to export images from Adobe Lightroom mobile to other iOS editing apps but none of the changes sync back to Lightroom.
-The “Edit In…” feature only works between other Adobe apps.
+The “Edit In…” feature only works with other Adobe apps.